warrenwoodhouse/maps/README.md

 # Map Editor
 Want to build your own maps easily with Leaflet?
 With local a save feature so you can continue where you left off on your current device?
 With an import feature that supports .json and .geojson?
 With the ability to export your map to wherever you fancy?
 Well look no further, [CLICK HERE](https://warrenwoodhouse.github.io/maps/editor) to try the freely available and freely accessible Map Editor!
 Your welcome!
 [Give Praise](https://github.com/warrenwoodhouse/forums/issues/new?title=Thanks%20Warren&assignees=&labels=feedback)

+# My Inspirations
+I get inspired from seeing maps by MapGenie, Game-Maps, historical paper maps and maps by legendary cartographers such as Gerardus Mercator, Piri Reis and Maria Tharp, all of which contributed to the creation of various historically accurate world maps.

 # Interactive Maps
 Here is the full list of Interactive Maps.
 Enjoy!